rsalunga29/security-notes/Offensive Security/Web Application Security/Server-side Vulnerabilities/Authentication/Multi-Factor Authentication/Bypassing Two-Factor Authentication.md

 At times, the implementation of 2FA is flawed to the point where it can be bypassed entirely.

 If the user is first prompted to enter a password, and then prompted to enter a verification code on a separate page, the user is effectively in a "logged in" state before they have entered the verification code.
-In this case, it is worst testing to see if you can directly skip the "logged-in only" pages.
+In this case, it is worth testing to see if you can directly skip to the "logged-in only" pages.
 Occasionally, websites doesn't actually check whether or not the user has completed the second step before loading a different page.